3173 AV Williams

 As sensors continue to decrease in size/price and advances in machine learning enable better and more

-for personal health particularly around sleeping, diet, and exercise.
+particularly around sleeping, diet, and exercise.
 In the long term, I hope to

 continue building and studying applications that motivate positive behaviors for both health and the